shakna-israel/jstack/book/07StandardLibrary.md

 Functionally equivalent to the `$` interrupt.

-Pops one symbol from the stack, and finds the currently linked value from the environment.
+Pops one symbol from the stack, and finds the currently linked value from the environment, and pushes a reference of it to the stack.

 If nothing is found, pushes a `nil` symbol.